 I have always been a positive person who loves to learn.
-In middle school, unlike many who have negative experiences, I had a wonderful, impactful experience.
-At The Girls’ Middle School with only 53 other girls in my class, I learned to have a growth mindset and strengthened my love of learning for the sake of learning.
-I went on to high school, and, after initially becoming too focused on grades without learning from my mistakes, I regained this mindset.
-It helped in my volleyball career.
-I started comparatively late, but still managed to play on very competitive teams.
-Although at times I struggled to get playing time, I used this to make me better, and maintained a positive attitude, instead of getting defeated.
-Now, I play volleyball on my college varsity team, pursuing a passion.
-I chose a small liberal arts college far from home.
-At this school, I expand my world-view, meeting people from all over the country and world.
+At The Girls’ Middle School, with only 53 other girls in my class, I learned to have a growth mindset and strengthened my love of learning for the sake of learning.
+I improved on this mindset with me through high school, learned to accept and understand my mistakes in order to move forward.
+This mindset helped in my volleyball career.
+I started playing much later than most girls, but I still managed to improve my skills quickly and play on competitive teams.
+In the beginning, I struggled to get playing time, but I used this to make me better.
+I learned to always maintain a positive attitude, instead of getting defeated.
+I now compete on Macalester’s varsity volleyball team, pursuing a passion.
+Macalester is a small liberal arts college far from home, but I have learned how to continue to expand my world-view, meeting people from all over the world.
 My mindset and fortitude distinguish me.
 I have learned mental toughness and perspective in my life.
 I have learned how to not be fazed, and remain positive and supportive of others around me in challenging circumstances.

 4. Please list the technical courses you'll be taking next semester.
 If you haven't registered for classes yet, please list the courses you plan on taking.